lf-edge/eve/docs/NETWORK-ACLS.md

 * currently `DROP` ACE action is not implemented for local networks.
 With the implicit reject-all ACE at the end of every ACL, it is expected that users will only need to list the set of endpoints that application is *allowed* to communicate with.

-* ACL filtering works irrespective of the uplink interface chosen.
-In other words, it is not possible to have different ACL rules depending on which uplink interface is currently being used by a given network instance.

 * support for unidirectional filtering is not yet implemented.
 Instead, all rules (with the exception of `PORTMAP` ACEs) are installed as bidirectional.
 Configuration option for the ACE direction is prepared for the future.